4C-75-63-6B-79/picoCTF_2023/README.md

 I just recently learnt about the SRA public key cryptosystem... or wait, was it supposed to be RSA?
 Hmmm, I should probably check...
-Additional details will be available after launching your challenge instance File is [here](https://artifacts.picoctf.net/c/294/chal.py)
+Additional details will be available after launching your challenge instance File is [here](https://artifacts.picoctf.net/c/294/chal.py) Connect to the program on our server: nc saturn.picoctf.net 54297

 ### Steps taken to solve the problem.
 - Wget the file and opened it in nano.